abrasive/shairport/CAR INSTALL.md

 Example
 =====
 In this example, we are using a Raspberry Pi Zero W and a Pimoroni PHAT DAC.
 This combination has been tested for well over a year.
 Please note that some of the details of setting up networks are specific to the version of Linux used.
-In particular, Stretch's treatment of networks is different from Jessie.
+In particular, the treatment of networks is different in Stretch from Jessie.
-* Download the latest version of Raspbian Lite -- this is Stretch Lite of 2017-11-29 at the time of writing -- and install it onto an SD Card.
+* Download the latest version of Raspbian Lite -- Stretch Lite of 2017-11-29 at the time of writing -- and install it onto an SD Card.
 * Mount the card on a Linux machine.
 Two drives should appear -- a `boot` drive and a `rootfs` drive.
 Both of these need a little modification.
-* Enable SSH service by creating a file called `ssh` on the boot drive.
+* Enable SSH service by creating a file called `ssh` on the `boot` drive.
 To do this, mount the drive and CD to its `boot` partiton (since my username is `mike`, the drive is at `/media/mike/boot`):
 ```
 $ touch ssh
 ```
 * Also in the `boot` drive, edit the `config.txt` file to add the overlay needed for the sound card.
-This may not be necessary in your case, but in this example, a Pimoroni PHAT is being used, and it needs the following entry to be added:
+This may not be necessary in your case, but in this example a Pimoroni PHAT is being used and it needs the following entry to be added:
 ```
 dtoverlay=hifiberry-dac
 ```
 * Next, some modifications need to be done to the `rootfs` drive to make the Pi connect to your main WiFi network.
 (This is a temporary measure to enable you to connect the Pi to your main network so that you can do all the software installation and updating of the software necessary.
 Later, the Pi will be configured to start its own isolated network.)
-Edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` (you'll need root priviliges) and add the name and password of your main WiFi network (substitute your own network name and password in, but keep the quotation marks):
+Edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` (you'll need root privileges) and add the name and password of your main WiFi network (substitute your own network name and password in, but keep the quotation marks):
 ```
 network={
     ssid="Network Name"